rovinski/rovinski.github.io/index.md

 methodologies, and accelerators which can reduce engineering time and effort to create complex SoCs.
 Check out my [publications](/pub/) for a list of my recent work.

-At Cornell, I am currently working on several projects including architectures for optoelectronic interconnects, reproducible and open-source hardware, and accelerators for electronic design automation (EDA).
+At Cornell, I worked on several projects including architectures for optoelectronic interconnects, reproducible and open-source hardware, and accelerators for electronic design automation (EDA).

 At Michigan, my dissertation entitled *Towards Free, Open, and Ubiquitous Hardware Design* focused on addressing issues of cost, accessibility, and runtime performance of EDA tools.
 Under the advising